Baseball

 www.autismspectrumathletics.org

 Non-competitive seasonal sports programs.
-These programs are open to all children with Autism, Aspergers, Central Auditory Processing (CAPD), Attention Deficit Hyperactivity (ADHD/ADD) and other related disorders.
+Open to all children with Autism, Aspergers, Central Auditory Processing (CAPD), Attention Deficit Hyperactivity (ADHD/ADD) and other related disorders.
 ASA utilizes traditional sports to develop sports knowledge, physical motor skills, independence and socialization skills.
-This is a primarily a non competitive sports league, but does offer mild competitive sports program for older high functioning children.
-Winter season sports: Basketball, bowling; Spring Season Sports: Baseball/Tball; Fall Season Sports: Flag Football and soccer.
+This is a primarily a non competitive sports league, but does offer mild competitive sports program for older, high functioning children.
+Winter season sports: basketball, bowling; spring season sports: Baseball/Tball; fall season Sports: flag football and soccer.

 Bill’s Special Kids